-Means-tested vacation maintenance grants for unmarried ordinands and family maintenance grants for married ordinands are provided by the Diocese.
+Means-tested vocation maintenance grants for unmarried ordinands and family maintenance grants for married ordinands are provided by the Diocese.
 Ordinands are also able to apply for modest hardship grants from the Church Times Train-A-Priest (TAP) Fund.

 Are there age limits?

 Yes.
 For stipendiary ministry, candidates must be 57 years or younger at the point of entering training if doing a three-year course; or 58 years or younger at the point of entering training if doing a two-year course.

 For non-stipendiary ministry, candidates must be 62 years or younger at the point of entering training if doing a three-year course; or 63 years or younger at the point of entering training if doing a two-year course.